CHAOS Challenge -- Combined (CT-MR) Healthy Abdominal Organ Segmentation: CHAOS Challenge

 \textbf{Task 5: Segmentation of abdominal organs (MRI)} is the same as Task 3 but extended to four abdominal organs.

-For tasks 1 and 4, a fusion of individual models obtained from different modalities (i.e. two models, one working on CT and the other on MRI) is not valid. \emre{In more detail, it is not allowed to combine systems that are specifically set for a single modality and operate completely independently.
-However, fusion can be used if a ``single'' system that detects different modalities and processes them by different subsystems with shared blocks between them is employed.} Besides, the fusion of individual models for MRI sequences (T1-DUAL and T2-SPIR) is allowed in all MRI-included tasks due to the lower spatial dimension of the MR scans.
+Here, it is important to point out that Task 1 can be seen as a union of Tasks 2 and 3.
+Similarly, Task 4 can be seen as a union of Tasks 1/2 and 5.
+In that case, the teams might externally divide the datasets into two (i.e. CT and MR originated) and \lk{feed} them separately to the systems they have developed for Tasks 1 and 4.
+However, the main aim of these tasks is obtaining systems that can handle variations \lk{of} different datasets and better fit to the clinical workflow.
+Accordingly, for Tasks 1 and 4, a fusion of individual models obtained from different modalities (i.e. two models, one working on CT and the other on MRI) is not valid.
+In more detail, it is not allowed to combine systems that are specifically set for a single modality and operate completely independently.
+Instead, novel model designs and better training strategies are expected to handle the challenges associated with these tasks.
+Alternatively, for Task 4, the fusion of individual modality-specific models can be used if a shared pre-processing block detects modality type and processes the output by different sub-systems.
+However, this is not valid for Task 1, which specifically aims \lk{at} cross-modality training.
+Besides, the fusion of individual models for MRI sequences (T1-DUAL and T2-SPIR) is allowed in all MRI-included tasks due to the lower spatial dimension of the MR scans.
 More details about the tasks are available on the CHAOS challenge website.\footnote{CHAOS description: https://chaos.grand-challenge.org/} \footnote{CHAOS FAQ: https://chaos.grand-challenge.org/News\_and\_FAQ/}